coopengo/coog-admin/doc/command.md

 ## BI

-Config can be find at the config file into DWH, ETL and BI section and edited.
+Config can be found and edited in config file into DWH, ETL and BI section.

 First of all, you have to set up a running database server to host your datawarehouse.